ACEsuit/mace/README.md

 * Python >= 3.7
 * [PyTorch](https://pytorch.org/) >= 1.8

 ### conda installation

-If you do not have cuda pre-installed, it is **recommanded** to use the conda installation.
+If you do not have CUDA pre-installed, it is **recommended** to follow the conda installation process:
-To install with conda, follow the steps below:
 ```sh
 # Create a virtual environment and activate it
 conda create mace_env